Dealing with Diabetes: The Road to Developing an Artificial Pancreas

 - Be especially careful to avoid creating a short circuit by having wires from the red and blue bus strips touch each other.
 This can make the circuit get dangerously hot and can even melt some of the plastic components.

-- Once you have normalized your artificial pancreas model so that the pump does not run when the conductivity sensor is in a neutralized solution, carefully remove the conductivity sensor from the neutralized solution (leaving the pump's tubes in the "Vinegar" bowl), and rinse the sensor briefly with some vinegar (over a sink or a different bowl).
+- Once you have normalized your artificial pancreas model so that the pump does not run when the conductivity sensor is in a neutralized solution, carefully remove the conductivity sensor from the neutralized solution (leaving the pump's tubes in the "Vinegar" bowl), and rinse the sensor briefly with some baking soda solution (over a sink or a different bowl).
 This will help remove the neutralized solution from the sensor.

 - Note: Make sure the sensor is floating the same way that it was in the neutralized solution.
 If needed, tape the alligator clip test leads to the side of the bowl to hold them in place so that the Styrofoam piece is floating evenly.
 It is very important to make sure that the sensor is submerged in the liquid to the same depth that it was in the neutralized solution or your results may be inaccurate.